KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/tank_chl_analysis.md

 * File created on 6 July 2016

+* modified 7 July 2016 - KF - added final CHL to the analysis

 ## Description

 This is the code to analyze the effect of crayfish community on the tank chlorophyll the experiment evaluating the impact of in invasive and native crayfish.